MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/experimental-features.md

 PowerShell 7.2-preview7, the **PSDesiredStateConfiguration** module was removed and this feature is disabled by default.
 To enable this feature you must install the **PSDesiredStateConfiguration** v2.0.5 module from the PowerShell Gallery and enable the feature using `Enable-ExperimentalFeature`.

+## PSExec

+Some native Unix commands shell out to run something (like ssh) and use the `bash` built-in command `exec` to spawn a new process that replaces the current one.
+By default, `exec` is not a valid command in PowerShell.
+This is affecting some known scripts like `copy-ssh-id` and some subcommands of AzCLI.

+The `PSExec` experimental feature adds a new `Switch-Process` cmdlet aliased to `exec`.
+The cmdlet calls `execv()` function to provide similar behavior as POSIX shells.

+The `PSExec` experimental feature must be enabled for this cmdlet to be available.
+This cmdlet is only available for non-Windows systems.

 ## PSImplicitRemotingBatching